 Equal Employment Opportunity Commission (EEOC)

-The EEOC accepts and investigates complaints alleging violations of federal laws that make it unlawful to discriminate against a job applicant or an employee because of the individual’s race, color, national origin, sex (including pregnancy), religion, age (40 or older), disability or genetic information.
+The EEOC accepts and investigates complaints alleging violations of federal laws that make it unlawful to discriminate against a job applicant or an employee because of the individual’s race, color, national origin, sex (including pregnancy and gender identity), religion, age (40 or older), disability or genetic information.
 Individuals must file charges of discrimination with the EEOC within a timely manner.

 In partnership with the EEOC, the Employment Litigation Section has authority, pursuant to Section 706 of Title VII of the Civil Rights Act of 1964, to file suit against a state or local government employer based upon an individual charge of discrimination referred to the Section by the EEOC, following a determination by the EEOC that the charge has merit and efforts to obtain voluntary compliance are unsuccessful.
 In cases where the Section decides not to file a lawsuit, the Section will issue the charging party a notice of right to sue which allows the charging party to file a lawsuit on his or her own behalf.
 To learn more about the EEOC, visit www.eeoc.gov.

 Veterans’ Employment & Training Service (VETS), Department of Labor